sbrl/skyliner/README.md

 # Skyliner

-> Universal outlining engine.
+> Universal document outlining engine.
 Generate an outline of any text-based document!

 Skyliner is a regular expression based streaming document outlining engine.
 The goal is to support outlining as many different text-based formats as possible.
 It reads the input line-by-line and emits outline items.